Agriculture

 Cotton Types - Long Staple Cotton

-Long staple cotton has the longest fibre, which is between 24 and 27 mm in length.
+Long staple cotton has the longest fibre, which is between 24 mm and 27 mm in length.
 Thus, it has a long, fine, and shining fibre that is widely used to produce high-quality and fine-textured fabrics and goes for the best price.
 After India's independence, there has been rapid growth in the production of long-staple cotton.
 Almost half of the total cotton produced in the country accounts for long-staple cotton.
 This type of cotton fibre is widely grown in Punjab, Haryana, Maharashtra, Madhya Pradesh, Tamil Nadu, Andhra Pradesh and Gujarat.

 Medium Staple Cotton